If you can perform any of your past relevant work, the SSA will not consider you disabled.

 Can You Perform Your Past Relevant Work?

-Step 4: SSDI Attorney Explains Social Security Eligibility Using Prior Job Experience
+Step 4: Tulsa SSDI Attorneys Explain Social Security Eligibility Using Prior Job Experience

 Social Security Definition of Past Relevant Work